pgorni/discord-soundmoji/README.md

 By default the bot will permit playing a sound every 3 seconds per channel.
 You can change this delay with this command.
 Example: `!soundmoji set_rate_limit_delay 10` means that each channel will have to wait 10 seconds between playing a sound.

+### Help and sound listing
+Some help is built in, you can trigger it by typing `!soundmoji help`.

+You can also get the listing of the loaded sounds by typing `!soundmoji list_sounds`.
+Be wary that some servers may have lots of sounds, so you may get a lot of messages.
+It's usually better to see the sound listing on the server.

 ### Setting up your own bot
 #### Requirements
 You require Ruby, [libsodium](https://github.com/meew0/discordrb/wiki/Installing-libsodium), [libopus](https://github.com/meew0/discordrb/wiki/Installing-libopus) and a couple of gems installed on your system.